georgelevinson/georgelevinson/README.md

 - 👋 Hi, I’m @georgelevinson
-- 👀 I’m interested in backend web development with ASP.NET
+- 👀 I’m interested in backend web development with ASP.NET and embedded development with C
-- 🌱 I’m currently learning to query Microsoft SQL Server
 - 📫 How to reach me: gosha.levinson@gmail.com

 <!---